 Section 102 of the Deeds Registries Act provides that a notarial lease agreement is entered into for a period of not less than 10 years or for the natural life of the lessee or any other person mentioned in the lease.
 This is further supported by section 2(1) of the Formalities in Respect of Leases of Land Act, which provides that notarial lease agreements entered into for a period exceeding 10 years that are not registered are not enforceable against any creditors or successors.
 This brings us to the reasons why notarial leases have to be registered.

 Sishen together with another company, Imperial Crown, applied for the mining rights in respect of the shares previously held by AMSA.
 Imperial Crown was granted the rights, which meant Sishen’s application was not successful.
-Sishen appealed against the grant of the rights to Imperial Crown.
-The Supreme Court held that Sishen obtained conversion of its own and AMSA’s old order mining rights.
-It concluded that due to AMSA’s failure to convert its old order mining right, Sishen became the sole holder of the mining rights in respect of the relevant properties.
-Sishen had received the full 100% rights upon converting its share within the five year period.
+Sishen appealed against the grant of the rights to the Imperial Crown.
+The Supreme Court held that Sishen obtained the conversion of its own and AMSA’s old-order mining rights.
+It concluded that due to AMSA’s failure to convert its old-order mining right, Sishen became the sole holder of the mining rights in respect of the relevant properties.
+Sishen had received the full 100% rights upon converting its share within the five-year period.

 The Constitutional Court ruled that there was no way Sishen could have converted more rights than it already had.
 AMSA rights had fallen away and belonged to the state as the “minerals custodian”, however, before granting them to Imperial Crown, a third party, Sishen should have been given preference as it already held some shares in the same property.

 In conclusion, it should be noted, that these new rights granted under the Mineral and Petroleum Resources Act have to be registered as Notarial Deeds in the Deeds Office for they are long-term leases exceeding 10 years.